Hallowe'en (1931 film)

-Hallowe'en is a short animated film produced by screen gems, and distributed by RKO Radio Pictures. it stars Toby the Pup.
+Hallowe'en is a short animated film directed by Dick Huemer, Sid Marcus, & Art Davis, and distributed by RKO Radio Pictures. it stars Toby the Pup.
 The film is the third-to-last cartoon in the series.

 Plot

-At a Halloween costume party, a jolly Toby dances around.
+At a Halloween costume party, Toby the Pup dances around.
 He kisses several girls but each reacts with dismay and runs away.
 Tessie confronts Toby, who kisses her a few times and she slaps him.
 She then complains to Toby about trying to spoil her party, and threatens to tell his mother about it.
 To placate her, Toby offers to play the piano.
 He plays while the other guests listen, including a goat who eats various household objects, including the piano keys.
 A church bell chimes and Toby warns everyone that this is the witching hour.